 Their browser is not a perfect piece of software: in my case, the virtual environment inside this browser had a resolution of 800x600, making it impossible to have two windows on a side-by-side.
 However, you spend the huge majority of your time in the terminal, and sometimes on the browser to copy-paste snippets from the browser.

-- Always double-check the K8s context!
-First thing you must do for each question, it is switching the context of your kubectl according to instructions;
+Always double-check the K8s context!
+The first thing you must do for each question, it is switching the context of your kubectl according to the instructions;

 Time constraints and the unfamiliar environment will be your greatest challenges: however, if you have used K8s in production before, you should be able to clear the exam without any major difficulty.
 Spending sometime training before is strongly suggested, no matter your level of expertise, just to understand the format of the exam.